Country

 Jielimishe - completed implementation in June 2022

-This project aimed to improve the life chances of 10,120 marginalised girls in primary and secondary school, allowing them to complete a full cycle of education and transition to the next level, including alternative pathways such as technical and vocational education and training.
-The approach focused on increasing girls' motivation to learn through girls' clubs and mentorship schemes; improving the quality of teaching through teacher training, coaching and mentorship; and encouraging local communities to support girls' education.
+The project supported girls across 20 primary schools and 39 secondary schools to complete a full cycle of education and transition to the next level.
+This included alternative pathways such as technical and vocational education and training (TVET).
+The approach focused on increasing girls’ motivation to learn through Girls’ Clubs and mentorship schemes, improving the quality of teaching through teacher training, coaching and mentorship, and encouraging local communities to support girls’ education.
 The project also supported 6,980 boys in primary and secondary school to ensure that boys were also able go to school and benefit from a supportive learning environment.

 Expanding inclusive education strategies for girls with disabilities Kenya - completed implementation in March 2022